 To connect the camera and microphone:

 camera to the Teamline system with the USB cable to either the USB 3.0 or USB 2.0 connector.

-- Connect the microphone to the Microphone USB connector.
+- Connect one or two StarLeaf microphones to the Microphone USB connector.

 For more information about microphones, see Microphone selection, placement, and setup.